-- On successful completion of this course the students will be able to: - CO1.
-Demonstrate in-depth knowledge in software testing methodologies, test strategies. - CO2.
-Analyzing testing circumstances and their resultants in - software development.
+- CO1.
+Demonstrate in-depth knowledge in software testing methodologies, test strategies. - Analyzing testing circumstances and their resultants in software development.

 Design & develop the best tests strategies in accordance to the development model.
-CO3. - Acquire problem solving skills to ensure quality software development meeting the industry standards.
-CO4. - CO5.
-Conduct tests with latest testing tools to address critical and complex areas of the software testing and achieve quality with ease.
+CO2. - CO3. - Acquire problem solving skills to ensure quality software development meeting the industry standards.
+CO4. - Conduct tests with latest testing tools to address critical and complex areas of the software testing and achieve quality with ease.